figure002/setlyze/src/doc-src/source/user_manual.rst

 between two different (groups of) species (analysis "Attraction between Species").

 When dealing with two species, plate records are matched that contain both species.
-This means we can get a ratio for the positive spots for each matching SETL plate record.
+This means we can get a ratio for the :ref:`positive spots <definition-positive-spot>` for each matching SETL plate record.
 Consider :ref:`fig_spot-distances-inter` which visualizes a SETL plate with positive spots of species A and B.
 There are two positive spots of one species, and three positive spots of